anjani-dhrangadhariya/citation-screening-ml/README.md

 # citation-screening-ml
 This work intended to explore the problem of automating citation screening using machine-learning to accelerate the process of generating systematic reviews.
+It considers citation screening as a binary classification problem whereby a searched study is either "included" for generating a systematic review or is "excluded".
+The input data used for citation screening could be found here. https://drive.google.com/file/d/14_-NNapaA2SvAxekAAW55zSZo9jSToVN/view?usp=sharing